-autoflow control (see Figure 1)
+Autoflow Control (see Figure 1)

-Autoflow control is comprised of auto-\overline{CTS} and auto-\overline{RTS}.
-With auto-\overline{CTS} input must be active before the transmitter FIFO can emit data.
-With auto-\overline{RTS}, \overline{RTS} becomes active when the receiver needs more data and notifies the sending serial device.
-When \overline{RTS} is connected to \overline{CTS}, data transmission does not occur unless the receiver FIFO has space for the data; thus, overrun errors are eliminated using ACE1 and ACE2 from a TLC16C550C with the autoflow control enabled.
+Autoflow control comprises auto-CTS and auto-RTS.
+With auto-CTS, the CTS input must be active before the transmitter FIFO can emit data.
+With auto-RTS, RTS becomes active when the receiver needs more data and notifies the sending serial device.
+When RTS is connected to CTS, data transmission does not occur unless the receiver FIFO has space for the data; thus, overrun errors are eliminated using ACE1 and ACE2 from a TLC16C550D with the autoflow control enabled.
 If not, overrun errors occur when the transmit data rate exceeds the receiver FIFO read latency.